EclipseFdn/gerrit-eca-plugin/README.md

 * A project committer can push a commit on behalf of themselves or any other project committer
 * A project committer can push a commit on behalf of a contributor if:
-    * The contributor has a valid CLA at the time of the push; and
+    * The contributor has a valid ECA at the time of the push; and
     * The commit message contains a "Signed-off-by:" statement with credentials matching those of the commit author
 * A contributor can push a commit if:
-    * They have a valid CLA at the time of the push;
+    * They have a valid ECA at the time of the push;
     * The commit's author credentials match the user identity;
     * The commit message contains a "Signed-off-by:" statement with credentials matching those of the commit author

 An individual is assumed to be a committer if they have PUSH access to the Gerrit project (repository).

-An individual is assumed to have a CLA on file if they are a member of the CLA group (currently hardcoded; a future version will make this configurable).
+An individual is assumed to have a ECA on file if they are a member of the ECA group (currently hardcoded; a future version will make this configurable).

-For more information, please see [CLAs in the Ecipse Wiki](http://wiki.eclipse.org/CLA).
+For more information, please see [ECA in the Ecipse Wiki](http://wiki.eclipse.org/ECA).

 Troubleshooting
 ===============